 This note highlights some of the more common issues from a capital gains tax (CGT) perspective; however, it is not a comprehensive list of the possible traps that may give rise to unanticipated tax liabilities.

 The trustees are treated as a single continuing body of persons and therefore a change of trustees does not normally have any CGT consequences.
-However, if a change in the identity or residence status of one or more of the trustees causes the trust to become a non-resident trust, then this will give rise to a deemed disposal of all of those trust assets which would be outside the scope of CGT within a non-resident trust.
-See the Basic principles of CGT for trusts guidance note.
+However, if a change inthe identity or residence status of one or more of the trustees causes the trust to become a non-resident trust, then this will give rise to a deemed disposal of all of those trust assets which would be outside the scope of CGT within a non-resident trust.
 On a change of residence, assets such as shares and investments would become liable to CGT based on their value at that date, notwithstanding that they have not actually been sold.
 This is the so-called ‘exit’ charge.

-For property which remains within the scope of CGT, such as UK land or assets used in a UK branch or agency, the CGT charge may be postponed until the actual disposal.
+For property which remains within the scope of CGT, such as UK land or assets used ina UK branch or agency, the CGT charge may be postponed until the actual disposal.
+See the CGT on non-resident trusts guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.